FreeSync vs G-Sync – Which Is Best?

 If you’re a PC gamer, you’ve almost certainly encountered or heard of screen tearing.
 This visual issue has tormented us since the performance of graphics cards began increasing rapidly, and monitors struggled to keep up.
 Both FreeSync and G-Sync have addressed this issue, but which is better?
 Read on to find out.

-Before we dive in, we first need to understand the problem to find the best solution for it.
+Before we dive in, we first need to comprehend the problem to find the best solution for it.

 Table of ContentsShow